11 Arrested In Clashes After Pro-Trump Convoy Passes Through NYC's Times Square

 Those arrested were a mix of men and women, a New York City Police Department spokesperson told NPR on Monday.
 Most of the people have been charged with disorderly conduct and obstructing government administration – a charge that often broadly refers to interfering with police activity.

 Organizers of the Jews for Trump rally were aiming to capitalize on pro-Trump sentiments as well as frustrations over the city's and state's handling of the COVID-19 pandemic.
 Recently, protests have erupted in Orthodox and other Jewish communities over the use of "red zones" to impose restrictions on areas experiencing outbreaks.
-The group says hundreds of people, and thousands of cars, participated.
+The group says hundreds of people participated.

 The convoy and a related march also passed in front of Trump Tower — where early Sunday morning a Black Lives Matter street mural was marred by a large stripe of black tar or paint.